duckdb/duckdb-web/docs/api/cli/autocomplete.md

 title: Autocomplete
 ---

-The shell offers context-aware auto-complete of SQL queries through the [`autocomplete` extension](../../extensions/autocomplete).
-Auto-complete is triggered by pressing `Tab`.
+The shell offers context-aware autocomplete of SQL queries through the [`autocomplete` extension](../../extensions/autocomplete). autocomplete is triggered by pressing `Tab`.

-Multiple auto-complete suggestions can be present.
-You can cycle forwards through the suggestions by repeatedly pressing `Tab`, or `Shift+Tab` to cycle backwards.
-Auto-completion can be reverted by pressing `ESC` twice.
+Multiple autocomplete suggestions can be present.
+You can cycle forwards through the suggestions by repeatedly pressing `Tab`, or `Shift+Tab` to cycle backwards. autocompletion can be reverted by pressing `ESC` twice.

-The shell auto-completes four different groups:
+The shell autocompletes four different groups:

 * Keywords
 * Table names & Table functions
 * Column names + scalar functions
 * File names

-The shell looks at the position in the SQL statement to determine which of these auto-completions to trigger.
+The shell looks at the position in the SQL statement to determine which of these autocompletions to trigger.
 For example:

 ```sql
 SELECT s -> student_id